Magene P715s Review – All you need to know

 Advanced Training Functions

-- Note: Full insights are only available when paired using ANT+.
+• Note: Full insights are available only when paired via ANT+.

 Ease of Installation and Versatility